 Since the IAB node just relays a data block between UE DRBs and BH RLC-Channels, there is no need to multiplex UE DRBs, and no need to identify the data block.

-Figure 8.2.4.1-2 example of per mapping between UE DRB and BH RLC-Channel
+Figure 8.2.4.1-2 example of many-to-one mapping between UE DRB and BH RLC-Channel

 Option 2.
-Per-QoS mapping
+Many-to-one mapping

-For the per-QoS mapping, the IAB node establishes BH RLC-Channels based on the QoS profile of the traffic.
-The IAB node can multiplex DRBs or QoS flows with similar QoS characteristics into a single BH RLC-Channel even in case they belong to different UEs.
-Further, the each BH RLC-channel may be mapped onto the different BH RLC-Channels according to QoS profiles on the next hop.
-The number of established BH RLC-Channels is equal to the number of the carried QoS profiles.
+For the many-to-one mapping, the IAB node establishes BH RLC-Channels based on specific parameters such as bearer QoS profile.
+Other information such as hop-count could also be considered.
+The mapping is dependent on network implementation/configuration and the exact information needed to be specified for the aggregation is FFS.
+The IAB node can multiplex DRBs or QoS flows based on the parameters used for many-to-one mapping (i.e. QoS profile and other parameters, if any) into a single BH RLC-Channel even in case they belong to different UEs.
+Further, the each BH RLC-channel may be mapped onto the different BH RLC-Channels on the next hop.

-Since the BH RLC-Channel is established per QoS profile, each data block transmitted in the BH RLC-Channel needs to contain an identifier of the UE and DRB it belongs to.
+Since the BH RLC-Channel is multiplexing data from/to multiple bearers, UEs or IAB nodes, each data block transmitted in the BH RLC-Channel needs to contain an identifier of the UE, IAB node and/or DRB it belongs to.
+Which identifiers are needed and which of these identifier(s) is/are needed at the adaptation layer header depends on the architecture/protocol option, and the details are FFS.

-Table 8.2.4.1-1: Observations for bearer mapping